how testing works—

 and why it’s important

-For most adults the protection of a COVID-19 vaccine is still months away, and COVID-19 testing has never been more important.
-We also know more than ever before about testing and how to use it most effectively to protect others and slow the spread of the virus.
+COVID-19 testing has never been more important.
+We know more than ever before about testing and how to use it most effectively to protect others and slow the spread of the virus.
 Here are some critical reminders:

-It may be a new year, but that doesn’t mean we can put COVID-19 prevention efforts behind us.
-We must each embrace regular testing to make it through the final stretch of the pandemic and minimize the number of lives lost.
+We must each embrace regular testing to make it through this pandemic and minimize the number of lives lost.
 Testing needs to become part of our routines—not only for ourselves, but for our families, communities, networks, and country as well.

 And testing is just one step toward getting us over the finish line.
-As we wait for the vaccinations for every American, we must keep up social distancing, mask wearing, and hand washing to prevent the continued spread of COVID-19.
+We encourage every citizen to get fully vaccinated.
+Along with vaccination and testing, wearing a mask and washing hands are the best tools to prevent the continued spread of COVID-19.

 Understanding the right time to get a COVID-19 test requires knowing how the virus works.